IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ## Setup

-The provided scripts of this asset are implemented as bash scripts and need to be installed on UNIX System Services of the z/OS system that is used to execute the pipeline's tasks.
+The provided scripts of this asset are implemented as bash scripts.
+The entire repository needs to be installed on UNIX System Services of the z/OS system that is used to execute the pipeline's tasks, because as previously mentioned the scripts invoke individual pipeline scripts from the [Pipeline](../../Pipeline/) directory.

 ### Pre-requisites
 The following are required to use these scripts:
-* DBB v2.x toolkit is installed.
+* DBB v2.x / 3.x toolkit is installed.
-* zAppBuild is set up on Unix Systems Services.
+* zAppBuild or zBuilder is set up on Unix Systems Services.
 * Git repository which follows the Git-based workflow outlined in IBM's documentation `The Git-based workflow for Mainframe development`.
-* Build dependency information is available before performing the build run.

 ### Installation

+* Make this Git repository available in your internal git provider.
+Perform necessary site-specific [script configuration](#script-configuration).

-* Copy/clone the Common Backend Scripts into z/OS UNIX System Services under a protected directory, e.g. `/usr/dbb/pipelineBackend`.
+* Clone the repository that include the Common Backend Scripts into z/OS UNIX System Services under a protected directory.

-  * Update the permission of these scripts to allow for `read/execute` to only the users who will invoke the scripts.
+  * Verify that permission of these scripts to allow for `read/execute` to only the users who will invoke the scripts.
 This is typically the technical user defined for the pipeline orchestrator.

 * The following environment variables need to be defined (for instance within the `.profile`) for the mainframe users who will execute the scripts on UNIX System Services: